-Start your day early before it gets too hot by walking along Dong Khoi, hailed as the city’s best walking street.
+Start your day early by walking along Dong Khoi, hailed as the city’s best walking street.
 Start from the Cathedral of Notre Dame and head towards the Opera House.
-Along the way, you can admire some of the French colonial-style architecture including City Hall with the famous statue of Ho Chi Minh.
+Along the way, admire some of the French colonial-style architectures including City Hall with the famous statue of Ho Chi Minh.
 If you’re feeling hot, you can hop into the new Takashimaya shopping mall or break for coffee at one of the L’Usine cafe outlets.

-Ben Thanh market, a city landmark, may sound like a tourist trap but it is still worth a visit to check out the local souvenirs, textiles and coffee.
-You can also grab a bowl of noodles while you’re there.
-Be prepared to bargain hard before you buy anything as most items are priced at a premium.
+Ben Thanh Market, a city landmark, is worth a visit to check out the local souvenirs, textiles and coffee.
+You should also grab a bowl of noodles while you’re there.
+Be prepared to bargain hard as most items are priced at a premium.

-By dusk, Bui Vien street at the so-called backpacker district comes alive with throngs of foreigners looking for cheap beer and dinner, or just people-watch.
-While you’re there, try the bun cha (fish cake noodles), soupy heaven in a bowl.
-If Bui Vien is too touristy for you, go look for Ben Thanh Street Food Market near the Ben Thanh market where you can find local food under one roof with live entertainment.
-The place stays open until midnight.
+By dusk, Bui Vien street comes alive with throngs of foreigners looking for cheap beer and dinner.
+Do try the bun cha (fish cake noodles), soupy heaven in a bowl.
+If Bui Vien is too touristy for you, go look for Ben Thanh Street Food Market near Ben Thanh market for some local food under one roof coupled with live entertainment.

-Do breakfast like the locals at a trendy joint like Oasis Cafe.
-It may be 20 minutes outside the city but you will be rewarded with great food, coffee and a tranquil environment with greenery, koi ponds and water features.
+Have breakfast like the locals at a trendy joint like Oasis Cafe.
+It may be 20 minutes outside the city, but you will be rewarded with great food, coffee and a tranquil environment with greenery and water features.

 After breakfast, visit the Reunification Palace, seat of the South Vietnam government until 1975.
-Nearby, you can hop into the War Remnants Museum where you can learn more about the war from the Vietnamese perspective.
-Museum of Ho Chi Minh City is another good alternative.
+Then, hop into the War Remnants Museum to learn more about the war from the Vietnamese perspective.

 For lunch, get out of your comfort zone and rub shoulders with locals on a low stool under a tree at The Lunch Lady for the best noodles in town.
 The lady serves different noodles every day and you just eat what’s dished out.
 After lunch, you may have time for Jade Emperor Pagoda, a Taoist temple built in 1909.